elephantum/tatarinov.co/_posts/2011-05-13-hello-world.md

 hostings and custom blog engine with the cost of some manual fine-tuning, it was a bliss.

-My minimal set of features I want blog to have is:
+The minimal set of features I want my blog to have is:

 * Markdown support,
 * code systax highlighting,